-The Opteon valuation considered the following inputs in determining the fair value:
+The Acumentis valuation considered the following inputs in determining the fair value:

-Level 2 inputs:

-Comparable land sales.
+Level 2 inputs: • Comparable land sales.

-Comparable evidence requiring adjustment; reliance was placed on transactions of other rural properties within the region to establish market parameters for land and structures.
-As Opteon has made significant adjustments to the rate per bectare based on the property's significant adjustments to the rate per hectare based on the property's specific characteristics, the fair value measurement is categorised as Level 3 in the fair value hierarchy.
+Level 3 inputs: Comparable evidence requiring adjustment; reliance was placed on transactions of other rural properties within the region to establish market parameters for land and structures.
+As Acumentis has made significant adjustments to the rate per hectare based on the property's specific characteristics, the fair value measurement is categorised as Level 3 in the fair value hierarchy.
 These adjustments relate to differences in location, quality of structural improvements, soil types and productivity levels.